noobasuna/agentic_relationship_harm/README.md

 ![hrguard teaser](teaser.jpg)

-`hrguard` contains the benchmark, generation scripts, analysis code, and supporting assets for evaluating whether an agent can distinguish harmful relationship-manipulation requests from protective victim-side requests.
+This repository contains the benchmark, generation scripts, analysis code, and supporting assets for evaluating whether an agent can distinguish harmful relationship-manipulation requests from protective victim-side requests in this work.

 ## Environment